Denkanikottai: Demographics

 As of 2015 India census, Denkanikottai had a population of 31,868.
 Males constitute 52% of the population and females 48%.
 Denkanikottai city is divided into 18 wards for which elections are held every 5 years.
 The Denkanikottai Town Panchayat has population of 31868 of which 16,325 are males while 15,543 are females as per report released by Census India 2015.
-Population of Children with age of 0-6 is 2986 which is 12.31% of total population of Denkanikottai (TP).
-In Denkanikottai Town Panchayat, Female Sex Ratio is of 968 against state average of 996.
-Moreover, Child Sex Ratio in Denkanikottai is around 912 compared to Tamil Nadu state average of 943.
-Literacy rate of Denkanikottai city is 79.83% lower than state average of 80.09%.
-In Denkanikottai, Male literacy is around 83.05% while female literacy rate is 73.47%.Denkanikottai Town Panchayat has total administration over 5,393 houses to which it supplies basic amenities like water and sewerage.
+The population of children aged 0-6 is 2986 which is 12.31% of total population of Denkanikottai (TP).
+In Denkanikottai Town Panchayat, the female sex ratio is 968 against state average of 996.
+Moreover, the child sex ratio in Denkanikottai is around 912 compared to Tamil Nadu state average of 943.
+The literacy rate of Denkanikottai city is 79.83% lower than state average of 80.09%.
+In Denkanikottai, male literacy is around 83.05% while the female literacy rate is 73.47%.Denkanikottai Town Panchayat has total administration over 5,393 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Town Panchayat limits and impose taxes on properties coming under its jurisdiction.
 It was once primarily inhabited by the Irula tribes.
 The size of this taluk is bigger than Kanyakumari district.